oppia/oppia/CONTRIBUTING.md

 If you already know what you'd like to work on, you can skip this section.

 If you have an idea for something to do, first check if it's already been filed on the [issue tracker](https://github.com/oppia/oppia/issues).
 If so, add a comment to the issue saying you'd like to work on it, and we'll help you get started!
-Otherwise, please file a new issue and assign yourself to it.
+Otherwise, please file a new issue.

 Otherwise, you could try searching the issue tracker for something that looks interesting!
+High priority projects are tracked by [milestones](https://github.com/oppia/oppia/milestones), so we recommend you start there.
 The issues have been categorized according to the type of help needed:

-  * [TODO: code](https://github.com/oppia/oppia/labels/TODO%3A%20code) means that the overall solution is known, and the only thing left to do is code it.
+  * [TODO: code](https://github.com/oppia/oppia/labels/TODO%3A%20code) means that the overall solution is known and is described in the issue, and the only thing left to do is code it.
+This issue is suitable for new developers.
-  * [TODO: design doc](https://github.com/oppia/oppia/labels/TODO%3A%20design%20doc) means that the problem is known, but the solution needs fleshing out.
-In that case, the best thing to do is to prepare a short doc outlining the solution approach and implementation plan, then circulate it to the [dev team](https://groups.google.com/forum/#!forum/oppia-dev) for feedback before starting implementation.
-  * [TODO: investigation](https://github.com/oppia/oppia/labels/TODO%3A%20investigation) means that the problem is known, but no one has a clue why it's happening.
-This is generally a detective puzzle: any information you can add to the thread that helps us get closer to the root of the problem would be very helpful!

-If this is your first contribution, we additionally suggest picking a [starter project](https://github.com/oppia/oppia/labels/starter%20project).
+  * [TODO: design (UI/Interaction)](https://github.com/oppia/oppia/labels/TODO%3A%20design%20%28UI%2Finteraction%29) means UI design help is needed.
+This could mean designing how a feature looks like.
+This issue is suitable for new designers.
+  * [TODO: design (usability)](https://github.com/oppia/oppia/labels/TODO%3A%20design%20%28usability%29) means the design needs user testing.
+This issue is suitable for new usability testers.

+The above issues are also [starter projects](https://github.com/oppia/oppia/labels/starter%20project).
 These projects are local to a small part of the codebase, and they tend to be easier, so they give you a chance to get your feet wet without having to understand the  entire codebase.
+If this is your first contribution, we suggest picking one of these issues to get you familiar with the contribution process.

+When you get more experienced, consider tackling a issue that is more open-ended:

+For tech issues:
+  * [TODO: tech (instructions)](https://github.com/oppia/oppia/labels/TODO%3A%20tech%20%28instructions%29) means that the overall solution is generally known, but newcomers to the codebase may need additional instructions to be able to implement them.
+Adding instructions, for example where to make changes in the codebase will help move these issues to the `TODO: code` stage.
+  * [TODO: tech (breakdown)](https://github.com/oppia/oppia/labels/TODO%3A%20tech%20%28breakdown%29) means that the approach is known, but needs to be broken down into single-person projects.
+  * [TODO: tech (design doc)](https://github.com/oppia/oppia/labels/TODO%3A%20tech%20%28design%20doc%29) means that the problem is known, but the solution needs fleshing out.
+In that case, the best thing to do is to prepare a short doc outlining the solution approach and implementation plan, then discuss it on the issue thread before starting implementation.

+For design issues:
+  * [TODO: design (breakdown)](https://github.com/oppia/oppia/labels/TODO%3A%20design%20%breakdown%29) means the UX design is completed, but the issue needs to be broken down into single-person projects.
+  * [TODO: design (UX)](https://github.com/oppia/oppia/labels/TODO%3A%20design%20%UX%29) means the way that the user interacts with this feature needs to be planned.
+The best way to approach this is to outline a user journey, and discuss it on the issue thread.

+Issue triage:
+  * [TODO: triage](https://github.com/oppia/oppia/labels/TODO%3A%20triage) means we aren't sure whether to work on this issue or not.
+It would be helpful to give comments on this issue in support or against implementing that feature, or mention if you encountered something similar.

+If you can't find a suitable project on the milestones list, you can also look at the main issue tracker for something to work on.

 Another great way to start contributing is by writing tests -- we have pretty good backend test coverage, but our frontend and integration coverage is spotty.
 Tests are really important because they help prevent developers from accidentally breaking existing code, allowing them to build cool things faster.
 If you're interested in helping out, let the development team know by posting to the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev), and we'll help you get started.